 Around 5-25 % of Maine Coons today carry a mutation that increases risk of getting HCM (HCM1-A31P)

 Around 5-15 % of Maine Coons will develop HCM during their life

 Offspring of tested lines have much lower risk than offspring of non-tested lines

 Spinal Muscular Atrophy, is a very rare disease among Maine Coons.
 Possibly only 1 in about 7000 cats get it.
 It is however quite serious for those animals who are affected, so to be on the safe side, our breeding animals are tested for the gene.
 Only cats with the double gene (homozygous positive) will get ill.

 Testing for it is very easy, and only animals with “the double gene” (homozygous positive) are affected and will likely get ill.
 As long as breeders do not breed carrier to carrier, the animals will stay healthy.
-All our breeding animals are tested for this gene.

 Most Maine Coons have blood type (blood group) A. Blood type B also exists, and it is a recessive trait.
 It means some cats with blood type A are carriers of B. Around 3 % of Maine Coons are B, whereas around 15 % are carriers of B and can produce B kittens if mated.